awang343/minesweeper/readme.md

 ## Authors
 Alan Wang, Akshaj Ganta
 ## How to Play
-Compile Main.java and run.
+Compile Main.java and run the output executable.
 Have fun!